Abdullah007noman/sorting-algorithm/README.md

 Each algorithm is implemented in Python and is accompanied by a brief explanation of how it works.
 ## 1. Insertion Sort
 Description:
-Insertion Sort builds the final sorted array one element at a time.
-It takes each element from the input and inserts it into its correct position in the already-sorted part of the array.
+Insertion sort builds a final sorted array one element at a time.
+It takes each element from the input and places it in the correct position in the already-sorted part of the array.

 ## Time Complexity <br />
 Worst-case: O(n²)